How To Access Military Retirement Funds EarlyUpdated: December 23, 2022

-- Completion of the SEPP plan is required in order to avoid all penalties you were seeking to avoid plus interest.
+- Completing the SEPP plan is required to avoid all penalties you were seeking to avoid plus interest.

 - You are required to choose between three different distribution types under SEPP.
 Each one has a different payout calculation.
 You can choose between amortization, required minimum distribution, and annuitization.

 - You may only change your distribution preferences ONCE.

 A withdrawal penalty, where applicable, may be charged in different ways.
 For example, those who cash out Certificates of Deposit should not expect the penalties to be the same for all financial investments.